henri-climber/LSTM-time-series-prediction-Kenya/README.md

 The idea is to use LSTM neural networks to predict weather parameters that are traditionally costly to measure and therefore not available in many places.

-Feel free to ask any questions or open issues if you have any problems.
+Feel free to ask any questions!